Amirahhh/Quiz_generator/README.md

 # Quiz_generator
- A program that will run a quiz for us
+ A program that will quiz you on addition and multiplication problems while you race against the clock.